incodehq/incode-platform/README.md

   actions are visible in the user interface (they are all `@Programmatic`) and so this service is automatically registered.

-* `SessionLoggingServiceMenu` provides the secondary "Sessions" menu for searching for session entries by user and by date.
+* `SessionLoggingServiceMenu` provides the secondary "Sessions" menu for listing all active sessions and for searching for session entries by user and by date.

 Because the `SessionLoggingServiceMenu` influences the UI, it must be explicitly registered in `isis.properties`.